-Our SENCO at All Saints Primary School is Lynn Wallace (senco@allsaints.herts.sch.uk).
-She is an experienced and fully qualified teacher (Key Stage 1 & 2) who has completed the National Award for SEND.
+Our SENCO at All Saints Primary School is Mrs Victoria Moore (senco@allsaints.herts.sch.uk).

 A summary of the key points of this policy, which aims to address the main questions asked by parents and carers, is located on the school website under 'Special Needs Information Report'.